|5-8.100||Area of Responsibility—Generally|

 Except as provided for in USAM 5-8.320 staff attorneys in the Appellate Section handle all cases within the area of responsibility of that Section.
 The Chief of the Appellate Section is in charge of the assignment of all cases.
 Generally, the function of assigning cases is delegated to the Deputy Chief or an Assistant Chief.
-The reviewing attorney is specified at the time the case is assigned.
+A reviewing attorney within the Appellate Section is specified at the time the case is assigned.
 Both the attorney assigned the case and the reviewing attorney are then responsible for all aspects of the case.
 The primary attorney apprises the reviewing attorney of all developments.

 5-8.320 - Handling of Appeals by Other than Staff Attorneys